sainipriyanshi/priyanshi-s-repo/README.md

 3.   cd- change directory (jb bahr vale folder se ander vale foler me jana ho)
 4.    ls for list file in folder
 5.    ls -a for mac,ls -Force for window => to display hidden files
 6.    add - adds new or changed files in your working directory to the git staging area git add<-file name->
 7.    commit - it is the record of change git commit -m"some message"
+8. Puch command - upload local repo content to remote repo git push origin main